 A soil HHERA has been completed for the entire TCS Site.
-An HHERA report was submitted to DTSC and DOI in 2019 (Arcadis, 2019) and is close to being finalized.
+An HHERA report was submitted to DTSC and DOI in 2019 (Arcadis, 2019).
 An errata to the HHERA was submitted in February 2020 (Arcadis, 2020).
+DTSC and DOI acceptance of the HHERA was provided on May 29, 2020 (DTSC and DOI, 2020).
 The objectives of the HHERA were to:

-- Help determine the need for remedial action with respect to soil conditions - Provide a basis for determining levels of constituents that can remain in soil at the Site and still be adequately protective of public health and the environment
+- Provide a basis for determining levels of constituents that can remain in soil at the Site and still be adequately protective of public health and the environment - Help determine the need for remedial action with respect to soil conditions